snehapalande/snehapalande/README.md

 ## 💬 My Leadership Philosophy

-> *"The best programs don't succeed because of the plan — they succeed because of the people who believe in it.
+> *"The best programs don't succeed because of the plan, they succeed because of the people who believe in it.
 My job is to build that belief."*

 I lead through **influence, trust, and technical credibility** — not hierarchy.
-Whether I'm aligning a C-suite roadmap or unblocking an engineering team mid-sprint, I show up with clarity, empathy, and a bias toward action.
+Whether I am aligning a C-suite roadmap or unblocking an engineering team mid-sprint, I show up with clarity, empathy, and a bias toward action.

 ---

 ## 📫 Let's Connect

-If you're building something ambitious in AI, working on complex programs that need structure and momentum, or just want to talk shop about autonomous systems, health AI, or what makes great cross-functional teams — reach out.
+If you are building something ambitious in AI, working on complex programs that need structure and momentum, or just want to talk shop about Autonomous systems, AI, Ecommerce or Fintech what makes great cross-functional teams, reach out.

 [![LinkedIn](https://img.shields.io/badge/Let's_connect_on_LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/snehapalande)

 ---

 <div align="center">
-<sub>📍 Sunnyvale, CA · Open to AI/ML TPM and Staff+ Program Management roles</sub>
+<sub>📍 CA · Open to AI/ML TPM and Staff+ Program Management roles</sub>
 </div>